n-claes/legolas/docs/content/misc/contributing.md

 - Variable names should be self-explanatory but consistent (with the exception of parameters)
 - When printing information to the console, make use of the dedicated [logging module](../../src-docs/ford/module/mod_logging.html), in particular the [`log_message()`](../../src-docs/ford/proc/log_message.html) subroutine.
-- New features should go in dedicated (sub)modules.
+- New features should go in dedicated (sub)modules if possible.
 - Consistent indentation across the entire code and free-format syntax.
+- In the case of new subroutines: add a test to the [core tests](../../testing/test_core)
+- In the case of new equilibria: add a test to the [regression tests](../../testing/test_regression)

 <i class="fas fa-exclamation-triangle"></i> **Important:**
 Every new bit of code _has_ to be supplemented by corresponding documentation, which should be clear